-I would like to see Capital in the Twenty-First Century as a work of social science rather than a book about history or economics.
-It seems to me that, where the social sciences1 are concerned, too much time is lost on petty quarrels about boundaries and often rather sterile methodological positions.
-I believe that these oppositions between disciplines can and should be overcome.
-I could not have hoped for a greater homage to my approach than this group of texts written by specialists from very different horizons, whose work I deeply admire.2 Within the framework of such a short article, it is impossible to respond to all of the points raised in this issue of the Annales and to do justice to the richness of these texts.
-After quickly reiterating my main hypotheses, I would simply like to attempt to clarify a small number of issues and refine certain elements that were undoubtedly insufficiently developed in my book, in particular from the perspective of the multidimensional history of capital and power relations.
+I would like to see Capital in the Twenty-First Century as a work-in-progress of social science rather than a treatise about history or economics.
+It seems to me that too much time is lost within the social sciences on petty quarrels about boundaries and often rather sterile methodological positions.
+I believe that these oppositions between disciplines can and should be overcome, and that the best way to do so is to address big issues and see how far we can take them, using whatever combination of methods and disciplinary traditions that seems appropriate.
+I could not have hoped for a greater homage to my approach than this group of texts written by specialists from very different horizons and methodological perspectives.2 Within the framework of such a short article, it is impossible to respond to all of the points raised in this book and to do justice to the richness of these essays.
+I would simply like to attempt to clarify a small number of issues and refine certain elements that were undoubtedly insufficiently developed in my book, in particular from the perspective of the multidimensional history of capital and power relations, and regarding the role played by beliefs systems and economic models in my analysis.
+I will then turn to another important limitation of my book, namely the fact that it is too much Western-centered.